Home

 This Fried Chicken Recipe holds a special place in my memory of a wonderful time when I was just a little girl.
 It is truly an American comfort food.

-This chicken recipe is the way my mother, and her mother before her, cooked fried chicken.
-I stole the recipe when I began cooking for my family and I used it again when I went into the restaurant business.
+I "stole" the recipe when I began cooking for my family and I used it again when I went into the restaurant business.
 And since the restaurant customers rave about their fried chicken and order it frequently, I use this basic recipe to this day.

 Fried chicken can be a very contentious subject in America, among cooks anyway.
 Every region in America has their own way of preparing it - and, of course, their way must be the best way.

-Through the years there have been many attempts to improve upon this basic recipe.
 Today there are hundreds of recipes for so-called southern fried chicken and thousands for fried chicken in general.
 The chicken recipes vary from the seasonings used to the coating or batter (if any) to the fat and to the cooking time and cooking method.

 Some recipes will instruct (insist) you remove the skin before flouring or battering.
 Other chicken recipes require double-coating or battering the chicken.
 Some recipes fry in oil, some in butter, and others in bacon grease or they add bacon grease to the oil before frying the chicken.

 So there are numerous variations on this basic fried chicken recipe, and I have tried and used many myself.
-But this recipe seems to please everyone's tastebuds.
+But this recipe seems to please everyone's taste buds.

 Southerners are the first to declare their fried chicken recipe as being the best, but Southerners weren't the first to fry their chickens.